vnguyendon/gw-config-apis/data/bot/catalogue/Actions.md

 _______________________
 ## "EmbedLink"

-Action: as a user, I will redirected to a webpage or an app when I click on the weblink on the text that appears in the chatbot feed.
+Action: as a user, I will be redirected to a webpage or an app when I click on the weblink on the text that appears in the chatbot feed.

 #### 1. Definition